 - a.
 PeopleSoft.
-Build on, expand, and apply PeopleSoft capabilities to: - Enable online building of SEPs - Enhance the capabilities of Division Chairs for scheduling, programming, workload management, etc. Improve information available to Division Chairs through PeopleSoft for scheduling, programming, workload management, etc. - Provide faculty with meaningful access to SEPs - · Identify the best way to apply PeopleSoft capabilities to planning - Communicate the opportunity to prepare and educate faculty on the use of PeopleSoft and the SEPs Train faculty on the use of PeopleSoft and train counseling faculty on the use of SEPs - Identify the information that is critical to the institution and divisions and prioritize the application of the information - Analyze data on "true" course demand versus "spill-over" results when desired courses are full - b.
+Build on, expand, and apply PeopleSoft capabilities to: - Enable online building of SEPs - · Improve information available to Division Chairs through PeopleSoft for scheduling, programming, workload management, etc. - · Identify the best way to apply PeopleSoft capabilities to planning - · Train faculty on the use of PeopleSoft and train counseling faculty on the use of SEPs b.
 SEPs.
-On the basis of trends identified in the SEPs: - · Identify the actual percentage and type of credit students who currently have SEPs - · Increase use of SEPs for noncredit students, particularly if they have an educational goal to transition to credit courses - Give students with SEPs priority registration - \cdot $\;$ Given priority scheduling for students who enroll in both English and Math in their freshman year
+On the basis of trends identified in the SEPs:

+- · Identify the actual percentage and type of credit students who currently have SEPs - · Increase use of SEPs for noncredit students, particularly if they have an educational goal to transition to credit courses - · Give students with SEPs priority registration - $\cdot$ $\;$ Given priority scheduling for students who enroll in both English and Math in their freshman year